ToC

 However, don’t worry needlessly: 9 in 10 graduates are in employment, and you have our expert tips to help you excel with a great grad CV.

-A CV personal statement begins your CV, so it should sum up your education, qualifications, and skills.
+A personal statement begins your CV, so it should sum up your education, qualifications, and skills.
 Take a look at these five examples to get an idea of what to include in your statement:

 Computing Graduate CV Personal Statement